 Let’s begin by discussing some telling research in Italy that clearly connects neck pain and migraines.

 Study Reveals that Patients Confuse Cervical Pain and Migraines

 The research involved a study of 207 patients.
-64% of the patients diagnosed themselves with cervical pain syndrome.
+64% of the patients diagnosed themselves with cervical pain syndrome (a.k.a. neck pain syndrome).
 However, it turns out that in more than 90% of cases the patient was actually suffering from migraines.
-This makes a good case for seeing a professional for diagnosis.
+This makes a good case for seeing an expert in the neck for evaluation.